Yiling-Huo/yiling-huo.github.io/ads/_posts/2023-02-27-vwe-task-effect.md

 ## Description

-【Mandarin Chinese speakers wanted】Eye-tracking study [£9 for participation, 45min]

 This study examines how Chinese sentences are processed by native Mandarin speakers.

 The main experiment will record your eye-movements towards pictures on a computer screen while you listen to sentences.
 The entire experiment will be about 0.75 hours.

 The experiment will take place **in person** in Chandler House, 2 Wakefield Street, WC1N 1PF.
 Please meet the experimenter at the reception.
 The building is very close to the Brunswick shopping centre.
-Directions and a map can be found here: http://www.ucl.ac.uk/maps/chandler-house.
+Directions and a map can be found [here](http://www.ucl.ac.uk/maps/chandler-house).
 Please **do not wear eye make-up** (especially eyeliner and mascara) on the day of the study.
 Or you can remove your eye make-up before the experiment.
 It is ok to wear contact lenses or glasses.
 If you wear both regular glasses and contact lenses on a daily basis, please wear contact lenses on the day of the experiment.
 However, **please do NOT wear coloured contact lenses**.
 Any questions, please email yiling.huo.18@ucl.ac.uk.

 ## Preparation